Applying is easy! Just follow these steps:

 We recommend all exchange students to consider living in the student dormitories as their first option.
 The private housing market in Tübingen is not only wildly expensive.
 It is also highly competitive and it is very difficult to rent a room for a limited time, i.e. one or two semesters.
 Living in the student dormitories is a convenient cheap housing option.
 Also, all rooms for exchange students are single rooms with shared kitchen and usually shared bathrooms, and fully furnished.

 The dormitories are administered by the Studierendenwerk Tübingen (Student Services Organization which is not affiliated with the University).
-Since the University does not own the dormitories, we cannot guarantee any rooms for exchange students.
-However, if you apply in time for a room in the dormitories, it is highly likely that you will receive a spot in one of the dorms.
+Since the University does not own the dormitories, we cannot guarantee any rooms for exchange students. if, however, you apply in time for a room in the dormitories, the chances are relatively high that you will receive a spot in one of the dorms.

 Entering without a visa: